EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 ## 10. Database Security

 10.1 Default password provided by database vendor must not be used and password must be complex and unused Default Database accounts must be disabled/deleted.
+(This rule will take effect in R1.0)

 Test steps:
 1. Try login with default password.
 It must fail.
 2. Query all the database accounts.
 Account which are no longer requried must not exist.

 10.2 Each database account must have proper authorization privialges set.
 Assign only the least privilage required for the task.
+(This rule will take effect in R1.0)

 Test steps:
 1. Try the operations of admin using user account, it must not allow.